TimStrauven/Zelus-api/README.md

 1. Thanks to Pierre, we are able to collect the dataset from Vinted.
 We obtained 491 categories from women, men and children clothes then separated train and val folder where val folder contains 1/5th. .
 Source : https://github.com/pierre-warnier/vinted.

 2. We classified data from 491 categories to 10 categories of clothes then training the data using Lightning Flash for transfer learning.
-We utilised backbone —"dla60x_c"-- for its accuracy.
+We utilised backbone —"dla60x_c"-- for its accuracy level.

-3. The interface is using a combination ofFastAPI, Python HTML, Javascript, and CSS.
+3. The interface is using a combination of FastAPI, Python HTML, Javascript, and CSS.
 In order to see the result, we recommend you to clone it and try it locally.